Glossary

 Multiperspectivity

-Generally, multiperspectivity means looking at an issue such as migration and integration from various angles, for example by approaching it with different methods or by encouraging an open and fair dialogue between migrants, citizens, politicians, and other stakeholders in Cross Talk events.
-In stories, multiperspectivity means that several viewpoints are presented to offer the audience a more diverse or nuanced picture.
 Level Telling Fields promote multiperspectivity in public conversations, such as migration discourses.
-Two forms can be distinguished: Horizontal multiperspectivity occurs when an issue is represented from different angles, allowing for debate – e.g. in policy narratives, scientific research, or media reports – or when a wide range of migrant experiences (countries of origin, age, gender, status) are represented in migration discourses.
-Vertical multiperspectivity occurs when different kinds of perspective (e.g. life stories and official narratives) are represented together.
+Two forms can be distinguished: Horizontal multiperspectivity occurs when an issue is represented from different angles, allowing for debate – e.g., in policy narratives, scientific research, or media reports – or when a wide range of migrant experiences (countries of origin, age, gender, status) are represented in migration discourses.
+Vertical multiperspectivity occurs when different kinds of perspective (e.g., life stories and official narratives) are represented together.
 While horizontal multiperspectivity is the norm in democratic, open societies, vertical multiperspectivity is often difficult to achieve.
 The Level Telling Field promotes both types of multiperspectivity to create conditions for a fair dialogue on migration and integration.

 References and further reading: